rishabhxchoudhary/nextjs-portfolio/blogs/cses-graph-editorals.md

 Your task is to process q queries of the form: when you begin on planet x and travel through k teleporters, which planet will you reach?

 Solution:
-- This is a standered problem on functional graphs.
+- This is a standard problem on functional graphs.
 - Look at the constraints, 0≤k≤10^9, since k is very large, we cannot simply query in O(k).
 - This hints for some binary jumping approach or using a sparse table.
 - We can store the next nodes at powers of 2 and then query.